Skip to main content

 Other types of worm infections can occur if you live in the UK; however, they do not occur very often.
 People who get these infections have usually been travelling in countries where these types of worm infections are common.

-Note: ringworm in not an infection caused by worms.
+Note: Despite the name, ringworm in not caused by worms.
 It is a name given to a type of fungal skin infection.

 Which medicines are usually prescribed for worm infections?

 There are several medicines that may be used to treat worm infections - they are sometimes called anthelmintics.
-Mebendazole is the most commonly prescribed medicine that treats threadworms in the UK.
+Mebendazole is the most commonly-used threadworm medicine for kids and adults in the UK.
 Mebendazole is also used to treat roundworm, whipworm and hookworm infections.

 Other medicines that may be prescribed for the various types of worm infections include: